Asgaros/asgaros-forum/readme.txt

 * Fixed: Display issues with some themes
 * Fixed: Error messages were not translated
 * Added: Option to highlight administrator names
+* Added: Notice when user is not logged in
 * Added: "Go back" link on error pages
 * Added: Hungarian translation (thanks to zsebtyson)
 * Performance improvements and code optimizations